atikul-islam-sajib/Software/README.md

 Clean Code Development: Clean code is code that is easy to understand and easy to change.
 In my project, I try to do clean coding. here are five points to show you clean code in Python:

-1. Use proper name for variable and method : Variable name must define the exact explanation of its content.
+1. Appropriate name for variable and method : Variable name must define the exact explanation of its content.

 	link: https://github.com/atikul-islam-sajib/Software/blob/main/Cleaning_Code/Screenshot_20230122_042259.png

-2. Proper indentation: Python relies on indentation to define the scope of code blocks.
+2. Appropriate indentation: Python depends on indentation to define the scope of code blocks.
 	link: https://github.com/atikul-islam-sajib/Software/blob/main/Cleaning_Code/Error%20Handling.png

-3. Avoid long lines: Long lines of code can be difficult to read and understand.
+3. Avoid long lines: Long lines of code can be difficult to read and understand most of the cases.

 	link: https://github.com/atikul-islam-sajib/Software/blob/main/Cleaning_Code/cleaning_code_1.png